 She recalled something her mother told her and agreed to do the shoot.
 "Mama just always said, 'You be what you are and you don't have to worry about nothing."

-Her Playboy issue became one of the publication’s most popular issues of all time.
+Her cover of Playboy magazine became one of the publication's most popular issues of all time.

 As the interview wraps up, Grobel asks Parton if she enjoys being in Los Angeles.
 Her response is honest, heartfelt and nostalgic.